-I incorporate analyses of oppression and resistance as I consider how Black nonbinary speakers use /s/ to construct nonbinary gender identities and how the perspective of the listener influences the perception of their speech.
+In this stream, I incorporate analyses of oppression and resistance as I consider how Black nonbinary speakers use language to construct nonbinary gender identities.
+This work fuses sociophonetics with critical inquiry into anti-Blackness and transphobia, along with power and resistance.

 Steele, Ariana.
 Indexicality, power, and hegemony: The case for indexical resistance.
 Forthcoming for Battlefield linguistics: Contemporary contestations of language gender and sexuality, eds.
 Scott Burnett and Francesca Vigo.
 De Gruyter.